Agent Builder Demo Application

 UI Trigger

-The Generate response button in the UI is connected to the UI Trigger element in the blueprint.
+The Draft response button in the UI is connected to the UI Trigger element in the blueprint.
 Click events trigger the blueprint to run.

 Customer review input